krunch3r76/gc__gvmi_hash/README.md

 --Note: to understand better what problem this script solves, it is recommended the reader follow the Provider Flash Tutorial (Python) at https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development. --

+NOTE:
+The script's extra functionality (viz Extra Usage) to query the repo for the hash link makes an outside network connection.
+The routine is safe (HTTP/1.1 HEAD request), short, and can be quickly audited for peace of mind in the context of security concerns. viz (__check_for_hash_link in gc__gvmi_has.py)

 Credits:
 Adapted from the source code in the Python package gvmkit-build, which is viewable in the tarbell via https://pypi.org/project/gvmkit-build/#files (file: repo.py, function: upload_image).
 Formatting of output should be credited to openssl.org.

 Recommendations:
 Consider placing community scripts such as this in $HOME/.local/bin/golem-community or $env:UserProfile/bin/golem-community and adding it to your path.
 You may also consider adding said community scripts path to the environment variable PYTHONPATH and calling from gc__gvmi_hash import gc__gvmi_hash in order to utilize the function from within scripts, e.g. requestor.py.

-Using the extra functionality requires network connectivity.
-The routine is short and can be quickly audited for peace of mind in the context of security concerns. viz (__check_for_hash_link in gc__gvmi_has.py)

-TODO: provide hints on adding community scripts into the Python venv instead.

 primary function inputs,process,and outputs: